 Yes.
 We are a mentor-based program, and therefore your application will be reviewed in consideration of the research of the our primary mentors that are recruiting students for their research labs.
 As such, you must identify at least one mentor that has research interests similar to your interests and experiences.
 The application provides an opportunity for you to state your preferences and demonstrate how well your interests and experiences align with the interests of our primary mentors.
 Please make certain that the primary mentor you select fits with the Major Area of Study that you indicated.

-Yes, since September 2018, all students in the Clinical Psychology PhD Program in the Department of Psychiatry and Behavioral Sciences receive a Research Assistant Scholarship or equivalent award that provides 100% tuition remission (or the equivalent) and a 12-month stipend (current stipend rates can be found here: https://www.tgs.northwestern.edu/funding/index.html).
-The tuition remission and monthly stipend are provided for 20 quarters, including four (4) academic years and four (4) summers, as well as a funding for a fifth (5th) academic year and summer as part of the fulltime clinical internship that is completed at another institution.
-Fifth (5th) year stipend funding during the clinical internship year includes the stipend provided by the internship, as well as stipend support from the University that is necessary to bring the internship stipend up to the minimum stipend levels set by the graduate school.
+Yes, since September 2018, all students in the Clinical Psychology PhD Program in the Department of Psychiatry & Behavioral Sciences receive a Research Assistant Scholarship or equivalent award that provides 100 percent tuition remission (or the equivalent) and a 12-month stipend (current stipend rates can be found at this webpage).
+The tuition remission and monthly stipend are provided for 20 quarters, including four academic years and four summers, as well as a funding for a fifth academic year and summer as part of the full-time clinical internship that is completed at another institution.
+Fifth-year stipend funding during the clinical internship year includes the stipend provided by the internship, as well as stipend support from the university that is necessary to bring the internship stipend up to the minimum stipend levels set by The Graduate School.

 Interviews & Meetings